 cf. "We Won't Go Home Until Morning" (tune) and references there

-cf. "Tippecanoe and Tyler Too" (subject)
+cf. "Tippecanoe and Tyler Too" (subject of the Harrison/van Buren election)

-cf. "Harrison Campaign Song" (subject)
+cf. "Harrison Campaign Song" (subject of the Harrison/van Buren election)

-NOTES: When Andrew Jackson stepped down as President, he hand-chose Martin Van Buren as his successor.
+NOTES [914 words]: When Andrew Jackson stepped down as President, he hand-chose Martin Van Buren as his successor.
 It was Van Buren's misfortune to suffer the consequences of Jackson's questionable economic policies (Jameson, p.
 480).
 May 10 is traditionally considered the first day of the Panic of 1837, in which hundreds of banks failed.
 Almost all halted specie payment at least for a while (Morison, p.
 455).
 The economic consequences lasted until the early 1840s, and made Van Buren, and indeed the whole Democratic party, extremely unpopular.

 Harrison's campaign, on the Whig ticket, was far from honest.
 (Morison, p.
 456, calls the election of 1840 the "jolliest and most idiotic presidential contest in our history").
 He ran as a frontiersman (his election strategy is referred to as the "Log Cabin and Cider" campaign) even though he was a southern aristocrat -- born in Virginia (DeGregorio, p.
 139) although he spent much of his later life in the Midwest (he was Governor of Indiana Territory 1800-1812 and congressman and senatory from Ohio 1819-1828; DeGregorio, pp. 141-142).
 As Holt says on p.
 106, "William Henry Harrison was neither poor nor the resident of a log cabin."
 But the Democrats had tried what we would now call negative campaigning, and the Whigs responded by making "log cabins, hard cider, and the accompanying coonskins... the dominant symbols of a symbol-laden campaign."